Licensed Mental Health Services

 Specialties :

-depression, anxiety, OCD, Trauma, PTSD, and pornography addiction
+depression, anxiety, OCD, Trauma, PTSD, Adult ADD, Grief and loss, self-esteem issues and pornography addiction

 About Me :